- Bats Right, Throws Right

-Murilo Gouvea has pitched in the minors and for the Brazilian national team.
+Murilo Gouvea has pitched in the minors (as high as AAA) and for the Brazilian national team.

 Gouvea made his pro debut in 2007 with the DSL White Sox 2, going 3-5 with a save and a 4.33 ERA; in 43 2/3 IP, he struck out 56 but walked 29.
 He fell to 4-1, 7.28 for the 2008 Bristol Sox then appeared in 3 games for Brazil in the 2008 Americas Baseball Cup.
 He was torched for four runs while retiring no one in relief against Mexico but did better in his other two outings.
 In a start against the Dutch Antilles, he dueled Raymond Martes well, allowing one run in 4 1/3 IP but reliever Marcelo Arai lost it in the 8th.
 He then tossed two shutout innings, fanning three, as Brazil's top hurler in a 6-1 loss to Panama.
 He split 2009 between Bristol (0-1, 5.82, 15 BB, 27 K in 21 2/3 IP), the Kannapolis Intimidators (6 R, 1 ER in 3 IP) and the Greeneville Astros (1-2, 3.77), moving from the Chicago to the Houston Astros chain mid-year.